jamin-kfc/dashboard-frontend/README.md

+# Structure of the frontend

+Frontend is built using the a library called React.
+React allows you to describe the frontend in terms of components.
+This makes things highly reusable - as one benefit for example.
+The frontend is built with by a build tool known as Vite.
+Language wise typescript is used.
+Vite is quick.

+The index.html is the base page for the website.
+The main function is run there.
+The main content of the page is provided by the App component - this is the gateway to all the other components.
+CardOrderAnalystics components include the client card list and the order history chart.
+TopItemBaskets displays the data from running the FP basket analysis algorithm on a certain client group code.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.